cronofy/cronofy-ruby-sample-app/README.md

 Once you've created your application you will need to set the `CRONOFY_CLIENT_ID` and `CRONOFY_CLIENT_SECRET` in the application's `config/local_env.yml` file.

-### Setting up the Database

-Open a terminal window, navigate it to your cloned repository, and run `rake db:migrate`.
-This is required to run the application.

 ### Deploying the Sample App

-Open a terminal window, navigate it to your cloned repository, and run `bundle install && rails server`.
+Open a terminal window, navigate it to your cloned repository, and run `script/run`.
 This will set up your project and run your application at `http://localhost:3000`.

 ### Setting up a Remote URL